stfc/PSyclone/doc/user_guide/examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This example in the subdirectory ``full_example_extract`` shows the
 use of kernel extraction.
 It requires the installation of a NetCDF
 development environment.
-When running the created binary it will
+When running the compiled binary it will
-create two NetCDF files, each one containing the input- and output-
+create two NetCDF files, each one containing the input- and
-parameters for the corresponding kernel call.
+output-parameters for the corresponding kernel call.
 For example:

 .. code-block:: bash